 TASK (Trades Awareness, Skills & Knowledge)

-This dual credit semester long (20 week) program provides students in grades 10-12 with entry level trades training in 6-8 different career areas linked the construction trade.
+This dual credit semester long (20 week) program provides students in grades 10-12 with entry level trades training in a variety of different career areas linked the construction trade.

-- Offered in partnership with Camosun College, students engage in hands-on learning in an intensive semester.
+- Offered in partnership with Camosun College, and the Industry Training Authority, students engage in hands-on learning in an intensive semester.

-- Students learn safety, material handling, drafting, and use of power tools while framing, insulating, wiring, plumbing, siding, and roofing the tiny home.
-Instruction in plumbing and pipe trades, machining, welding and sheet metal take place at Camosun College.
+- Students learn workplace safety, material handling, drafting, and use of power tools while framing small buildings.
+Instruction in other trade areas takes place at Camosun College.

 - Certification in First Aid, Fire Suppression, Fall Arrest and Confined Space Entry are also included.
 TASK students build from Monday to Thursday and participate in Work Experience placements each Friday and for the entire month of June.

-- Enrolling in TASK is a great way to springboard into Secondary School Apprenticeship and ACE-IT (technical training).
+- Enrolling in TASK is a great way to springboard into Secondary School Apprenticeship and Train in Trades (tuition free technical training at college).

-Secondary School Apprenticeship is a program that provides students in Grades 10 to 12 the opportunity to begin working as an apprentice in one of BC’s 140 skilled trades while still in high school.
+Work in Trades is a program that provides students in Grades 10 to 12 the opportunity to begin working as a youth apprentice in one of BC’s 140 skilled trades while still in high school.
+Eighty percent of knowledge is learned “on the job”, and 20 percent in college. to 12 the opportunity to begin working as an apprentice in one of BC’s 140 skilled trades while still in high school.
 Eighty percent of knowledge is learned “on the job”, and 20 percent in college.

 - By earning wages while learning on the job, secondary school apprentices can enrol in four high school elective courses yielding 16 credits towards graduation.